 - A. Refer to I. above.
-The flow control valve for adjusting the bleed down rate may be too tight or clogged with dirt. - B. Check and make sure the support braces are clearing the seats on the Support Frame, when handle is turned.
+The flow control valve for adjusting the bleed-down rate may be too tight or clogged with dirt. - B. Make sure hydraulic Latch Pins are clearing the holes in the Backup.

 III.
-Latch does not work properly
+Latch Pin does not work properly